SCHOOL GARDEN RESOURCES

 This website has useful information on sustaining a school garden and has other helpful information including their Life Lab curriculum books.

-NEW!
-Summer in the School Garden A resource created by Pritha Golden and Karin Pfeiffer-Hoyt for working with volunteers to maintain your school garden over the summer.
+A resource created by Pritha Golden and Karin Pfeiffer-Hoyt for working with volunteers to maintain your school garden over the summer.

 Garden signs: Print in color, laminate and attach to stakes in the garden.
 These are part of the Summer in the School Garden Resource English and Spanish!